 This degree programme is designed for middle level managers and policy professionals who are pursuing their career in the sphere of public policy and management in the government, non government sectors and international organizations.
 This is a two-year programme consisting of 60 credits including a research component of 15 credits.

 (For further details please refer Section 6 of this prospectus)

-2.12.15 Head of the Department Dr. (Ms.) R. P. C. K. Jayasinghe
+Dr. (Ms.) R. P. C. K. Jayasinghe

 Prof. R. Lalitha S. Fernando